 We will meet nomads somewhere - Jamie

-10 - trek Kyama Gongma 5250m via Kyama La 5850m
+10 - trek Sumdo 5250m via the Lanyar La 5860m

+This is the real pass, not the one marked wrongly on the Olizane map, and is a stunner.
 The top of a pass filled with the expectation of new views, an opening towards where we are heading; at the same time, we are leaving where we have come from with some real finality.

-13 - trek Korzog Sumdo 4650m via Yalung Nyau La 5430m
+12 - trek Korzog Sumdo 4650m via pass 5600m and Yalung Nyau La 5430m

 This high, broad area at last ends atop another pass, and we descend initially in a tighter valley to a good camp.
 Our cook, Punsok, is from this region and doubtless we will run into family today or tomorrow.

-14 - trek Peldo (Tsomoriri nomads camp) 4560m
+13 - trek Peldo (Tsomoriri nomads camp) 4560m

 the lake, where nomads will almost certainly be camping, with their herds of

 Even Getty liked this shot - copyright 2014 Jamie McGuinness

-15 - trek Skyurchu 4850m
+14 - trek Skyurchu 4850m

 We camp near the sKyurchu spring (the "s" is light, the "K" is heavy) which

 Skyurchu camp and Tsomoriri, moon and stars, with the lights of

-16 - trek Base Camp 5680m via pass 5930m
+15 - trek Base Camp 5680m via pass 5930m

 I have to admit, the first time we crossed this pass I was seriously caught out, expecting to climb high a day later.
-When we climbed Lungser Kangri years ago we simply ascended up the valley floor from a utterly delightful camp, that is now a road worker's camp, so it sees a lot more use than previously.
+When we climbed Lungser Kangri years ago we simply ascended up the valley floor from an utterly delightful camp, that is now a road worker's camp, so it sees a lot more use than previously.

 Anyway, there is some real ascent today, and on a relatively skinny trail although as you can see in the photo below the terrain in moderate.
 After some descent down the other side, we suddenly arrive at our grassy base camp.